Andrew-yg/AI-Study-Assistant/README.md

 | `npm run test:e2e` | Execute Playwright suite (auto-launches Nuxt on port 3100) |

 Health checks are available via `GET /api/health` (Nuxt) and `/health` on each Python service.
 The Node layer returns a 503 with remediation tips if a dependency is down.

+## ☸️ Deploying to Kubernetes

+Ready for production traffic?
+Follow [`docs/DEPLOY_TO_K8S.md`](./docs/DEPLOY_TO_K8S.md) for detailed instructions on building/pushing container images, creating the ConfigMap & secrets, applying the manifests under `k8s/`, and wiring the ingress for your own domain + TLS certificate.
+Update the sample registry names and `study.example.com` placeholders before applying the manifests.

 ---